JSPM

 throttleIt

-Creates a throttled function that invokes at most once per specified interval.
+Creates a throttled function (max once per interval).

 const throttledScroll = throttleIt(() => {